aspectran/aspectran/README.md

 [![asciicast](https://asciinema.org/a/267955.png)](https://asciinema.org/a/267955)

-Aspectran is an intuitive and easy to use Java application framework.

-Aspectan's core features and built-in web application server make it easy to build high-performance REST API services and enterprise web applications.
-It also provides a consistent shell interface for creating simple command line applications.
+Aspectran is a framework for developing Java applications that can be used to build simple shell applications and large enterprise web applications.

 Aspectran consists of the following key features:

-* **Support multiple execution environments with identical configuration settings**
-  You can share the same configuration settings in different execution environments, such as Web and CLI-based applications.
 * **Support POJO (*Plain Old Java Object*) programming model**
-  Rather than inheriting certain classes and extending functionality, you can concentrate on implementing the functionality that is actually needed.
-  The result value can be returned as the simplest Java object.
+  The complexity of the framework and the complexity of the detailed technology should not be passed on to developers.
+  Developers can implement the functionality in a simple Java class and return the resulting value in a Java base object.
 * **Support Inversion of Control (*IoC*)**
-  The framework controls the overall flow and invokes the functionality of the module created by the developer.
+  The framework completes the overall functionality by directly invoking the unit functionality implemented by the developer while controlling the overall flow.
-  Provides the ability to manage the creation and lifecycle of objects, allowing developers to focus on business logic.
+  The framework manages the creation and lifecycle of objects so that developers can focus on business logic.
 * **Support Dependency Injection (*DI*)**
   The framework links modules that depend on each other at runtime.
   It can maintain low coupling between modules and increase code reusability.
 * **Support Aspect-Oriented Programming (*AOP*)**
-  You can write code by separating core functions and additional functions.
-  Once the core functionality implementation is complete, features such as transactions, logging, security, and exception handling can be combined with core functionality.
+  The framework combines additional functionality such as transactions, logging, security, and exception handling within the core logic implemented by the developer.
+  Developers will be able to code the core and add-ons separately.
 * **Support building RESTful Web Services**
-  Aspectran is designed to be suitable for building RESTful Web Services.
+  Aspectran is designed from the ground up to be suitable for implementing REST APIs, eliminating the need for a separate framework or additional libraries.

-Aspectran provides the environment to build web application server and shell application easily based on the above core functions.
-In addition, it enables rapid execution and deployment.
-Java code written in POJO with Aspectran's powerful and concise configuration settings facilitates testing and maximizes code reuse when developing applications in other execution environments.

-The following packages based on the `com.aspectran.core` package exist to support various execution environments.
+  Intuitive API implementation allows you to send and receive messages in a consistent format quickly.

+Applications developed based on Aspectran support the following execution environments on the JVM:

+* Consistent shell interface for command line applications
+* Built-in high performance web application server (Undertow, Jetty)
+* Daemons running as background processes

+Aspectran consists of the following major packages:

+* **com.aspectran.core**
+  Package that contains implementations of Aspectran's core features and is the basis for other sub-implements
+* **com.aspectran.daemon**
-* `com.aspectran.daemon`: Provides a daemon that runs Aspectran as a service in the background on Unix-based or Windows operating systems
+  Provide daemon services for running Aspectran as a background process on Unix-based or Windows operating systems
+* **com.aspectran.embed**
-* `com.aspectran.embed`: Provides an interface that can be used by embedding Aspectran in Java applications
+  Package that provide services for embedding Aspectran instances in other Java applications
+* **com.aspectran.rss-lettuce**
-* `com.aspectran.rss-lettuce`: Add-on package for providing session clustering via persistence to Redis using Lettuce as the client
+  Add-on package for providing session clustering via persistence to Redis using Lettuce as the client
+* **com.aspectran.shell**
-* `com.aspectran.shell`: Provides an interactive shell that lets you use or control Aspectran directly from the command line
+  Package to provide a consistent interactive shell interface on the command line
+* **com.aspectran.shell-jline**
-* `com.aspectran.shell-jline`: Provides an interactive shell using the feature-rich JLine
+  Package to provide interactive shell interface using feature-rich JLine
+* **com.aspectran.web**
-* `com.aspectran.web`: Provides overall functionality for building web applications within a web application container
+  Package to provide the overall functionality for building web applications
+* **com.aspectran.jetty**
-* `com.aspectran.jetty`: Add-on package for integrating Embedded Jetty
+  Add-on package for integrating Jetty
+* **com.aspectran.mybatis**
-* `com.aspectran.mybatis`: Add-on package for integrating MyBatis
+  Add-on package for integrating MyBatis
+* **com.aspectran.undertow**
-* `com.aspectran.undertow`: Add-on package for integrating Embedded Undertow
+  Add-on package for integrating Undertow

 ## Maven dependencies